Native American language * Native American culture * What's new on our site today!

 Freelang Abenaki Dictionary:

-Free downloadable wordlist from the Western Abenaki language.
+Free downloadable wordlist of the Western Abenaki language.

 Abenaki language phrasebooks.

-Audio clips of the last fluent Penobscot speaker, Madeline Shay.
+Audio clips of the last fluent Penobscot woman, Madeline Shay.

 Literature and Texts in the Penobscot-Abenaki Language